"*" indicates required fields

 For a twist on a more traditional happy hour, swing by Tree House on South Grand in St. Louis and order a vegan charcuterie board with wild mushroom “pâté” and jackfruit rillette or the vegan cheese plate for a sampling of house-made cheeses and spiced nuts.
 Pair your snack with a herbaceous cocktail like “The Roots,” which is made with ingredients like ginger liqueur, beet shrub, and lemon, or try the “Almond Milk Punch,” a vegan play on a traditional milk punch with accents of cardamom and fruit.

 Again, this is not a comprehensive list of everything veg in Missouri.
 There are so many restaurants that cater to different diets that you will not go hungry.
 Below is a quick list of other options around the state that cater to plant-based diets.

 Tree House – St. Louis

 The Wheelhouse Street Fare – Springfield

-Michelle Myers doesn't believe in labels but we call her our healthy-lifestyle guru!
-She volunteers with local CSAs, ferments her own kombucha and might have a shopping addiction.
-A St. Louis native, Michelle can be found exploring Missouri with her husband, Shane, and furry friend, Stella.
+Michelle Myers doesn’t believe in labels but we call her our healthy-lifestyle guru!
+She volunteers with local CSAs, ferments her own kombucha and is mother to many house plants.
+A St. Louis native, Michelle can be found exploring Missouri with her husband, Shane, furry friend, Stella, and newborn, Brooklyn.